Adhvait2000/Booking-System-App/README.md

 # SC2002 Object Oriented Programming Assignment

-We as a group designed and developed a Console-based application (non-Graphical UI):
+We designed and developed a Console-based application (non-Graphical UI):

 # M0vie Booking and LIsting Management Application (MOBLIMA)

 The main objective of this assignment is to:
-1. apply the Object-Oriented (OO) Design concepts you have learnt in the course,
+1. Apply the Object-Oriented (OO) Design concepts you have learnt in the course
-2. model, design and develop a quality OO application fulfilling the project requirement,
+2. Model, design and develop a quality OO application fulfilling the project requirement
-3. gain familiarity with using Java as an object oriented programming language,
+3. Gain familiarity with using Java as an object oriented programming language
-4. work collaboratively as a group to achieve a common goal.
+4. Work collaboratively as a group to achieve a common goal

 # Assumptions: